-In this post, you’re going to learn how to secure your WordPress blog or website from potential brute force attacks.
+In this post, you’re going to learn how to secure your WordPress website and blog from any potential brute force attacks.

-Brute force attacks on your WordPress website is something you don’t really need to experience or even worry yourself about, right?
+Dealing with brute force attacks on your WordPress website is something you don’t really want to worry yourself too much about, right?

-Thousands of websites get hacked into every single day, so don’t wait for the day to come when yours could potentially get hacked too, take action now.
+Thousands of WordPress websites get hacked into every day, and yours could be next, so don’t wait for that day to come, take some action now.

 What you can do to prevent brute force attacks on your website

-Below I’ve compiled a list of 20 tips, including tools you can use to help you protect your WordPress site!
+Below I’ve compiled a list of 20 pro tips, including some tools you can use to help you protect your WordPress site!

 #1.
 Secure your computer!